danknjoroge/M-Farmer/README.md

 ## Known Bugs

-There are no known bugs at the moment but if any spotted you can reach our group leader daniel.njoroge@student.moringaschool.com
+There are no known bugs at the moment but if any spotted you can reach our group through dank8505@gmail.com

 ## Licence